How Attackers Evade Secure Email Gateways & How to Stop Them

 Attackers carefully craft messages that create emotional responses overriding rational security consideration.
 Recent campaigns increasingly leverage urgency combined with authority to pressure recipients into actions they would normally avoid.

 Time-sensitive financial requests represent a common approach, with attackers impersonating executives requesting urgent wire transfers or payment changes.
-According to a 2025 study by the Anti-Phishing Working Group, the average time pressure element in these emails has decreased from 24-48 hours to just 2-4 hours, specifically to short-circuit verification processes.
+Research has shown that the time pressure element in these emails has decreased over time, specifically to short-circuit verification processes.

 Threatened negative consequences have also increased in prevalence, with messages suggesting account suspension, missed opportunities, or even disciplinary action if recipients don’t take immediate action.
-A recent analysis by KnowBe4 found that fear-based messaging increased click rates by 37% compared to opportunity-based phishing approaches.
+Security research has found that fear-based messaging can increase engagement compared to opportunity-based phishing approaches.

 Limited-Scope Targeting